 DOES IT WHISTLE, RING, ROAR OR DRONE IN YOUR EARS?

 Many disorders arise through a deficiency of ATP (adenosine triphosphate), the cell energy necessary for life.
 ATP is a key substance in our cells.
 The mitochondria (cell power-plants) provide ATP energy for the cell processes through glucose combustion.
-ATP deficiency leads to cell damage and destruction in the end, but concentrated MedicLaser light (650 nm wavelength) stimulates glucose combustion to improve the ATP supply.
-The MedicLaser and EarTool therapy can therefore accelerate the regeneration of damaged cells in the auditory system.
+ATP deficiency leads to cell damage and destruction in the end, but concentrated EarLaser4 light (660 nm wavelength) stimulates glucose combustion to improve the ATP supply.
+The EarLaser4 therapy can therefore accelerate the regeneration of damaged cells in the auditory system.

-The principle of EarTool (headset) is to project the needed energy from the MedicLaser concentratedly and precisely on the ailing area by means of an elaborate fiberglass cable.
-With the optimized EarTool we set new standards regarding product quality and ease of handling.
-The new EarTool fits better on the head and is more comfortable.
+The principle of EarLaser4 is to project the needed energy concentratedly and precisely on the ailing area by means of an elaborate fiberglass cable.
+With the optimized EarLaser4; we set new standards regarding product quality and ease of handling.
 Due to the perfect positioning of the EarTool the laser beam can reach the inner ear more exactly.
-An additional inner-ear treatment with laser-acupuncture increases the effect of the EarLaser.
-Detailed instructions for self-treatment are enclosed with the EarLaser.

 Suitable with symptoms like:

 – Acute and chronic tinnitus since 3 years

 Battery operation: 2 x 3.5V (CR123)

 Laser protection class: 1